 Will retroactive prior authorization requests be approved?

-For children ages 0-3 who are under the direction of the Early Intervention program, retro-authorization requests will be approved for a window of 30 calendar days from the date on which the provider submits the PAR, even if this does not encompass the start-date of the IFSP.
+For children ages 0 to 3 who are under the direction of the Early Intervention program, retro-authorization requests will be approved for a window of 30 calendar days from the date on which the provider submits the PAR, even if this does not encompass the start-date of the IFSP.
 Dates requested on the PAR must be within the dates on the IFSP.

 However, claims will not be reimbursed until there is an approved PAR on file for the services requested.